abelnnieva/book-review-website/README.md

-# personal-blog
+# book-review-website

-Personal blog for a book reviewer, built with Jekyll and using the [alna-jekyll-theme](https://github.com/abelnnieva/alna-jekyll-theme) as the default theme.
+Sample project for a book reviewer’s website, built with Jekyll and using the [alna-jekyll-theme](https://github.com/abelnnieva/alna-jekyll-theme) as the default theme.

 ## Getting started